zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

       $ make docker

-  This builds a container image named 'zhmcexporter:latest' in your local Docker environment.
+  This builds a container image named 'zhmc_prometheus_exporter:latest' in your local Docker environment.

   The exporter config file is not included in the image, and needs to be provided when running the image.